 Did you know that postpartum depression is a diagnosable mood disorder that affects up to one out of every seven American women who give birth?
 More concerning than so-called “baby blues,” postpartum depression can drag on for weeks to months, impacting how a woman perceives her self-worth and ability to be a good mother.
-Keep reading to find out what mothers should know about postpartum depression before giving birth, and how you can get convenient, confidential telemedicine care for this treatable mental health issue from Intimate Health Telemedicine.
+Keep reading to find out what mothers should know about postpartum depression before giving birth, and how you can get convenient, confidential telemedicine care for this treatable mental health issue from Show Low Family Clinic.

 Symptoms of Postpartum Depression

 Postpartum depression can happen to anyone, including experienced mothers and those that had relatively straightforward childbirth experiences.
 Even though the term is“postpartum” depression, which means “depression after birth,” many women report symptoms beginning during pregnancy.
 For other mothers, symptoms may start weeks to months after their child is born.